123Ayomi/alx-low_level_programming/0x0B-malloc_free/README.md

 #0x0B.
 C - malloc, free

-Six questions on this task.
+Seven questions on this task.